 Best movies & TV Shows like You Wish

 A unique, carefully handpicked, selection of the best movies like You Wish Starring Harley Jane Kozak, Nathan Lawrence, Jerry Van Dyke, Alex McKenna, and more.
-If you liked You Wish then you may also like: The Wonders of Aladdin, Aladdin, Arabian Adventure, Absolutely Fabulous, Alice and many more popular movies featured on this list.
+If you liked You Wish then you may also like: The Wonders of Aladdin, Aladdin, Arabian Adventure, Alice, Aliens in the Family and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 TV show